Sadeemk/4square/README.md

 ```sh
 cd 4Square
 ```
+Now start the server

 ```sh
 node server.js
 ```

-**Now go into your browser and paste in the local host http://localhost:3000/
+**Now go into your browser and paste in the local host http://localhost:3000/**